How to Hold a Baby

 Upright Position Hold

-To hold your baby in an upright position, support her head and neck with one hand while resting her on your chest and shoulder.
-Support your baby’s bottom with your other hand.
+To hold your baby in an upright position, support their head and neck with one hand while resting them on your chest and shoulder.
+Support your baby's bottom with your other hand.

 How to Hold Your Baby During Skin-to-Skin Contact

-Skin-to-skin contact, a.k.a. kangaroo care, is a bonding practice you can begin right after your baby is born (and continue throughout infancy).
-Skin-to-skin contact involves placing your nearly naked baby (except for perhaps a diaper and a beanie) on your bare chest with his chest touching yours.
-Drape a blanket or a gown over your baby’s back to keep him warm.
-Skin-to-skin contact not only helps you and your little one bond but also helps regulate your baby’s temperature, breathing, and heartbeat.
-For new moms and dads, the benefits of skin-to-skin contact can include feeling more confident as a parent.
-And nursing mothers may experience an increase in breast milk supply.
+Skin-to-skin contact, also known as kangaroo care, is a bonding practice you can begin right after your baby is born (and continue throughout infancy).
+Skin-to-skin contact involves placing your nearly naked baby (except for perhaps a diaper and a beanie) on your bare chest with their chest touching yours.
+Drape a blanket or a gown over your baby's back to keep them warm.
+Skin-to-skin contact not only helps you and your little one bond but also helps regulate your baby's temperature, breathing, and heartbeat.
+For new parents, the benefits of skin-to-skin contact can include feeling more confident as a parent.
+And nursing parents may experience an increase in breast milk supply.

 How to Hold a Baby With Colic